-Environmental approvals for each project are generally required under Decree Law 69/2000, of 3 May 2000, pursuant to which any application for an environmental approval must enclose a detailed EIA together with details of mitigation measures and possible alternatives.
-As referred to below with respect to the PPP legal framework, the PPP Decree-Law (see Section IX, infia) establishes that any procurement procedure will only be launched after approval of the relevant environmental impact declaration ('DIA').
+Environmental approvals for each project are generally required under Decree-Law 69/2000 of 3 May 2000, pursuant to which any application for an environmental approval must enclose a detailed EIA together with details of mitigation measures and possible alternatives.
+As referred to below with respect to the PPP legal framework, the PPP Decree-Law (see infin) establishes that any procurement procedure shall only be launched after approval of the relevant environmental impact declaration ('DIA').